Hedy West: Education, career and later life

-Hedy West attended Western Carolina College.
+Hedy West graduated from Murphy High School in 1955 and attended Western Carolina College.
 In 1959, she moved to New York City to study music at Mannes College and drama at Columbia University.
-When she arrived and saw the "Folk Revival" taking place, she realized that the music the Northerners were playing was in fact music she had heard every day growing up.
-She embraced her "folk" side and started performing it around New York.
+When she arrived and saw the folk revival taking place, she realized that the music the Northerners were playing was in fact music she had heard every day growing up.
+She embraced her folk side and started performing it around New York City.
 She later attributed some of her ability to get 'inside' her songs to her early training as an actress.
 She was embraced by the Greenwich Village folk scene (most likely in no small part due to the fact that she actually came from the tradition they were reviving), and was invited by Pete Seeger to sing alongside him at a Carnegie Hall concert.
-She was signed to Vanguard Records by Manny Solomon after an appearance at the May 6, 1961 Indian Neck Folk Festival.
-After being included on the 1961 compilation album New Folks for Vanguard, she soon made two eponymous solo records for the company.
+Manny Solomon signed her to Vanguard Records after an appearance at the May 6, 1961, Indian Neck Folk Festival.
+After being included on the 1961 compilation album New Folks for Vanguard, she soon made two eponymous solo records for the company, enjoying critical praise.

 West moved to Los Angeles in 1960, where she continued singing and married her first husband, aerospace engineer Karl Ludloff.
 The marriage did not last.
 While living in California she appeared at the 1962 Stanford Folk Festival.
 West performed at the Newport Folk Festival in 1964.
 In 1966, she appeared on Pete Seeger's Public Television series Rainbow Quest, in an episode headlined by Mississippi John Hurt.
 By this time, she was making regular visits to England.
 She then lived in London for several years, making tours of the country's folk clubs, and appearing at the Cambridge festival and the first Keele folk festival as well as regular visits to Europe, especially Germany.
 She recorded three albums for Bill Leader and A.L.
 Lloyd at Topic Records – Old Times and Hard Times (1965), Pretty Saro (1966) and Ballads (1967) – together with another for Fontana, entitled Serves 'em Fine (1967).